-Sir Malik Feroz Khan Noon, the seventh elected Prime Minister of Pakistan was born at Lahore in 1893.
+Sir Malik Feroz Khan Noon, the seventh elected Prime Minister of Pakistan was born in Lahore in 1893.
 He was an important politician during the Freedom Movement and a prominent figure after the independence of Pakistan and severed on many significant designations.
 He belonged to the Noon family which was one of the most influential landowning families of Punjab.
 He got his early education from Aitchison College, Lahore.
-He then went to London for higher education, where he completed his master degree in 1916.
-After that he passed the exam of Bar-at-Law.
+He then went to London for higher education, where he completed his master’s degree in 1916.
+After that, he passed the exam of Bar-at-Law.

 Due to his political and administrative experience, Feroz Khan was appointed as the Governor of East Pakistan; he, however, was interested in the politics of Punjab.
-He remained one of the core contenders for the Chief Minister-ship of Punjab from late forty’s to early fifty’s.
-Eventually he was successful in becoming the Chief Minister of Punjab and served at the position for three years, from 1953 to 1956.
-Noon remained Chief Minister of Punjab until he became Foreign Minister of Pakistan, in 1956, in Hussain Shaeed Suharwardy’s Cabinet.
+He remained one of the core contenders for the Chief Minister-ship of Punjab from the late forty’s too early fifty’s.
+Eventually, he was successful in becoming the Chief Minister of Punjab and served at the position for three years, from 1953 to 1956.
+Noon remained Chief Minister of Punjab until he became Foreign Minister of Pakistan, in 1956, in Hussain Shaheed Suharwardy’s Cabinet.